linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

  - '[SaltStack Documentation](https://docs.saltstack.com/)'
 ---

 [Salt](https://s.saltstack.com/community/) is a Python-based configuration management and orchestration system.
 Salt uses a client/server model to communicate with remote machines.
-Here is a brief overview of the major components to SatlStack.
+Here is a brief overview of the major components to SaltStack.
 These are useful terms to become familiar with before beginning to work with Salt.

 ## Master